Picea critchfieldii: Cones

 Picea critchfieldii had cylindrical ovulate cones with “scales narrowly fan-shaped with rounded margins” that were somewhat irregular.
 The dimensions of a cone in its entirety varied between approximately 60–100 mm in length and 14–20 mm in diameter.
 The dimensions of the rounded, fan-shaped cone scales varied between 18–21 mm in length and 11-13.5 mm in width.

 Seeds

 Picea critchfieldii had ovate, winged seeds.
 The seeds varied in size from about 3.5-4.5 mm in length and 2.6-2.8 mm in width with wings spanning about 8–11 mm in length.

 Needles

 The needles of Picea critchfieldii were between 7–9 mm in length and 0.6-1.0 mm in diameter.
-These needles consisted of: a cross-section that was quadrangular, an acute apex, and two resin ducts.
+These needles had a cross-section that was quadrangular, an acute apex, and two resin ducts.